scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

-With these two abstractions in hand, we can provide a user access to models within vak as follows: the decorator creates a new subclass of the model family, whose name is the same as the name of the class that it decorates, which is the class representing a model definition.
+With these two abstractions in hand, we can provide a user access to models within vak as follows: the decorator creates a new subclass of the model family.
+This new subclass has the same name as the class that it decorates, which is the class representing the model definition.
 The decorator adds a single attribute to this sub-class, the ``definition``, that is used when initializing a new instance of the specific model.
-After creating this sub-class and adding this attribute, the ``model`` decorator finally registers the model in a ``vak.models.registry`` module, that allows other functions within vak to find the model by its name in the registry.
+After creating this sub-class and adding this attribute, the ``model`` decorator finally registers the model within the ``vak.models.registry`` module.
+This allows other functions within vak to find the model by its name in the registry.
 The registry is implemented with its own helper functions and module-level ``dict`` variables that are updated by those functions.